gmail unsubscribeemail managementproductivity

 • Subject line must reflect content

-2. Identify message as advertisement
+2. Identify the message as an advertisement

 • Must be clear and conspicuous